Bruce McWilliams: Tessera

 McWilliams was President and CEO of Tessera Technologies from 1999 to 2008 and Chairman and CSO until 2009.

 McWilliams was recruited by Tessera to turn around the chip packaging business into a profitable and growing company.
 McWilliams changed the strategic direction away from manufacturing and built a successful licensing business model focused on the mobile phone and semiconductor memory market.
 Tessera has licensed its chip packaging technology to numerous semiconductor manufacturers, including Intel and Samsung Electronics.
 McWilliams took Tessera public in 2003.
-During McWiliams’ tenure, Tessera experienced remarkable compounded revenue and operating profit growth which led to Tessera being cited by Business Week as the Second Hottest Growing Company in America in 2006 and the 20th Hottest Growing Company in 2007.
+During McWilliams’ tenure, Tessera experienced remarkable compounded revenue and operating profit growth which led to Tessera being cited by Business Week as the Second Hottest Growing Company in America in 2006 and the 20th Hottest Growing Company in 2007.
 In 2006, Electronic Business cited Tessera as the 4th Best Small Electronics Company in the US.

 USVP

-McWilliams joined U.S. Venture Partners, a leading Silicon Valley-based venture capital firm as executive-in-residence.
+McWilliams joined U.S. Venture Partners, a leading Silicon Valley–based venture capital firm as executive-in-residence.